 What causes sudden anemia in dogs?

-Rapid blood loss will often cause low blood pressure, an increased heart rate and place gums.
+Rapid blood loss will often cause low blood pressure, an increased heart rate, and placed gums.
 Major injury or another clear cause may be the culprit, but sometimes blood loss is internal or hidden.
 Such is the case if your dog has parasites, a bleeding disorder or stomach ulcer, or a tumor on the spleen that ruptures.

 Sudden anemia can lead to shock or even death if more than 30 to 40% of your dog's total blood volume is lost too quickly and not replaced with blood transfusions, intravenous fluids, or both.